-White homeowners and tenants also harassed, threatened, and intimidated African Americans who attempted to move into their communities.
+White homeowners and tenants also harassed, threatened, and intimidated African Americans who attempted

 In 1942, the city of Detroit announced a new public housing project called the Sojourner Truth Homes, where Black occupants would be welcome.
 White citizens mobilized in opposition.
 Weeks before the project was scheduled to open, the sign shown above was posted in a vacant lot.
 When the Sojourner Truth Homes opened and families began to move in, a riot broke out.
 More than 200 people were arrested.